hunglv2163/Demo-DicomCommunication/README.md

         STORESCP: Application Entity Title

-        4444: port of store server
+        4444: port of SCP server

 2. Dcmecho: This app will make a echo request to SCP server